 Kamea also happens to be the Co-lead Director of Pow!
 Wow!
 Worldwide, an amazing mural creation festival.
 So it should come as no surprise to find out that his murals are dotted all over the islands!

 You can find Kamea Hadar’s artwork on his website.

 Then, of course, there’s always the option to wear Hawaii-inspired art in the form of jewelry.
 These Hawaii artists create beautiful necklaces, rings, and earrings, all inspired by the islands.

 The pieces created by Rise Jewelry are so stunning and recognizable.
 By taking gifts from the sea – like sea glass, seashells, sea pottery, and shark teeth – and dipping them in gold or silver, Rise Jewelry highlights the natural beauty of these ocean finds even more!
 Rise Jewelry creates necklaces, rings, and earrings, so whatever form of jewelry you’re looking for, they have it!

 While Imi Jewelry creates lovely pieces, the main reason it made it onto this list of the best Hawaii artists is because of its Island Pride collection.
 This collection includes necklaces, rings, bracelets, and pendants of the four major Hawaiian Islands (Oahu, Maui, Big Island, and Kauai).
-While simple in concept, it’s visually stunning and is a perfect Hawaii-themed gift for those with roots or memories from the islands.
+While straightforward in concept, it’s visually stunning.

 Stationery by Hawaii Artists